jqno/jqno.github.io/_posts/2016-06-23-generics-in-equalsverifier-part-1.md

 - equalsverifier
 - generics
 ---
 This is part 1 of a two-part series.
 This part deals with overcoming type erasure.
-In [Part 2]({{ pcposturl(2016, 06, 26, "generics-in-equalsverifier-part-2") }}), we will see what EqualsVerifier can do with this generic type information.
+In [Part 2]({% post_url 2016-06-26-generics-in-equalsverifier-part-2 %}), we will see what EqualsVerifier can do with this generic type information.

 Introduction
 ---